-- b.
-The problem at the allocation and liquidation of the assets of the Palestine Administration is under consideration and the Mandatory Power has been requested to furnish the Commission with the necessary inventories.
-The Mandatory Power has also been requested to make its proposals for consultation with the Commission on this question as required by paragraph 2, Section B, Part I of the resolution. - c.
-With regard to those and other important economic questions the Commission is progressing towards a more complete definition on the basis of which extensive negotiations will be opened with the Mandatory Power.
-The most urgent of these problems concern the negotiation of contracts to ensure adequate food supplies after the termination of the Mandate, the problem of communications services in the period after the termination of the Mandate, and the maintenance of continuity of fiscal arrangements.
+- (b) The problem of the allocation and liquidation of the assets of the Palestine Administration is under consideration and the Mandatory Power has been requested to furnish the Commission with the necessary inventories.
+The Mandatory Power has also been requested to make its proposals for consultation with the Commission on this question as required by paragraph 2, Section E, Part I of the resolution. - (c) With regard to these and other important economic questions the Commission is progressing toward a more complete definition on the basis of which extensive negotiations will be opened with the Mandatory Power.
+The most urgent of these problems concern the negotiation of contracts to ensure adequate food supplies after the termination of the Mandate, the problem of communications services in the period after the termination of the Mandate, currency problems, and the maintenance of continuity of fiscal arrangements.

-14. Security Considerations
+13. Security Considerations